Educational Psychologist · Johannesburg

 An assessment may be beneficial if your child is struggling academically despite effort, experiencing emotional or behavioural difficulties, showing signs of anxiety or low self-esteem, having challenges with reading, writing, or attention, or if you simply want a deeper understanding of how your child learns and thinks.
 I am happy to have an initial consultation to help you decide whether an assessment is the right step.

-As a registered HPCSA practitioner, my sessions are generally claimable from most South African medical aid schemes under their mental health or psychology benefits.
+As a registered BHF and HPCSA practitioner, my sessions are generally claimable from most South African medical aid schemes under their mental health or psychology benefits.
 Coverage varies by plan, so I recommend checking with your medical aid directly.
 I can provide all necessary documentation to support your claim.

 Get in Touch